-Because a refinance can affect a mortgage application, and a mortgage can affect a refinance, it is very important to come up with a smart strategy when planning these financial endeavors.
+Because a refinance can affect a mortgage application, and a mortgage can affect a refinance, it is crucial to come up with a smart strategy when planning these financial endeavors.

 Credit Score Implications

-Many people believe that the big issues is the application process and the ding their credit score takes when attempting to get a mortgage or refinance student loans.
+Many people believe that the big issue in the application process is the ding their credit score takes when attempting to get a mortgage or refinance student loans.

 While there is a drop in credit score when applying for new credit, it is usually temporary and not very large.
-For borrowers repairing their credit and worried that about even a slight drop in score, it will be important to prioritize the more critical of the two applications.
-For those with excellent credit scores, this factor probably isn’t the biggest concern.
+For borrowers concerned about even a slight drop in their credit score, it is important to prioritize the more critical of the two applications.
+For those with excellent credit scores, this factor probably isn’t a major concern.

 Debt-To-Income Ratio Changes